udacity/pdsnd_github/README.md

 ### Description
 The Bikeshare Data investigation projest uses python script to allow a user run git commands to investigate bikeshare data from 3 different cities: chicago, new york and washington.

+In particular, based on user's input of city and dat aggregations, the script will output:
+*start time
+*end time
+*trip duration
+*start station
+*end station
+*user type

 ### Files used
 *python script: bikeshare.py